June 1st, 2016

 Fundamentally, marketing is about understanding who your customers are, what they need and what they value.
 Identifying your customers’ needs and working out how your business can fulfil those needs is the role of marketing – so you can see why it’s key to the success of any business.
 With no customers, you have no business.

-So ‘digital marketing’, for example, is simply the use of websites, social media, emailers and other ‘digital channels’ to get your messages to your target customers.
-It’s still marketing, just done in a “digital” way!
+So ‘digital marketing’, for example, is simply the use of marketing campaigns, websites, social media marketing, search engine marketing, viral marketing, emailers and other ‘digital channels’ to get your messages to your target customers.
+It’s still marketing, just done in a “digital” way, and is known as a digital marketing strategy!

 Marketers always need to be aware of your target customers’ preferences and habits, so you can put your messages in the right places.
-If you know what magazines people read, what TV programmes they watch, what websites they visit and what social media they use, you can devise campaigns and communications that target those media and appeal to those consumers.
+If you know, because you have conducted market research, what magazines people read, what TV programmes they watch, what websites they visit and what social media they use, you can devise a search engines campaign and communications that target those media and appeal to those consumers.

-All of the collateral associated with marketing, from brochures and press releases to blogs and websites, are simply the delivery mechanisms of the marketing strategy – they are the formats used to get your messages directly to the right consumers.
-Similarly, the way your business is branded, the language you use and the look and feel of your marketing materials, must also be designed to appeal to the right target audience.
+All of the collateral associated with marketing, from brochures and press releases to blogs and websites, are simply the delivery mechanisms of an effective marketing strategy – they are the formats used to get your messages directly to the right consumers.
+Similarly, the way your business is branded, the language you use and the look and feel of your marketing materials, including social media marketing, must also be designed to appeal to the right target audience and develop brand loyalty.

-These days no one has all of the skills to deliver every element of a carefully crafted, marketing strategy.
-Marketing is a collaborative process, drawing on the creative talents and expertise of multiple professionals and you need a team of people from graphic designers, copywriters and web developers to creative directors, photographers and branding specialists.
-Delivering a successful marketing strategy requires a joined up, coordinated approach.
+These days no one has all of the skills to deliver every element of a carefully crafted, marketing mix; event a marketing department.
+Marketing refers to a collaborative process, drawing on the creative talents and expertise of multiple professionals and you need a team of people from graphic designers, copywriters and web developers to creative directors, photographers and branding specialists.
+Delivering a successful marketing strategy, including digital marketing, requires a joined up coordinated approach.
 At Intandem, we strongly believe that it is the strategic project management side of marketing that adds real value to your business.
 Working in this way will help you to deliver quality content to the right people, at the right time, in the right way.

 So, summing all this up, our own straightforward definition of marketing is: